 So here is what you do: First of all, make sure you start with a cooking pumpkin.
 I bought mine at a grocery store, but you will also be able to find them at Farmers’ Markets.
-These will typically be smaller than the carving type and will be labeled something like “pie pumpkin.”
+Or you may be seeing them in your CSA.
+These cooking pumpkin varieties will typically be a lot smaller than the jack-o-lantern carving type pumpkins.
+They will be labeled something like “pie pumpkin.”
 Mine were a variety called “sugar baby.”
 These cooking pumpkins are less fibrous and make smoother sweeter puree.

 - 2 small cooking pumpkins, such as sugar baby, about 4 pounds

 - Preheat the oven to 350 degrees F. Line a large baking sheet with parchment.

 - Cut pumpkins in half along the equator.
 Scoop out the seeds and stringy pulp in the center.
 Place pumpkin halves (cut side down) on the prepared pan and roast until they are soft, about an hour.
 You can tell they are done if you carefully press on the outer skin and the meat gives way underneath.

 - Alternatively, place two halves cut side down in a 9 by 13-inch microwave safe baking dish with a half inch of water.
 Microwave on high power, until soft, 15 to 17 minutes.
 Repeat with the remaining pumpkin halves.

 - Allow the pumpkins to cool.
 Scoop the flesh out with a spoon and puree in a food processor or with a food mill.